ruudruud/ha-crestron-home/custom_components/crestron_home/README.md

 - Verify that the devices are properly configured in your Crestron Home system
 - Try increasing the update interval to ensure all devices are discovered

+### Device Type Configuration

+When you change device type settings in the configuration:
+- Adding device types will discover and add all devices of that type
+- Removing device types will remove all entities of that type from Home Assistant
+- Re-adding device types will recreate entities with default settings (customizations will be lost)

 ### Enabling Debug Logging

 To get more detailed information about what's happening with the integration, you can enable debug logging: